• Home

 What is Mandel bread?

 Mandel bread is a traditional Jewish Ashkenazi holiday cookie.
 Mandel means almond and brot means bread in German and Yiddish.
 You may think that mandel bread is a biscotti at a glance.
 Well, they look like biscotti.
-They can be baked until crispy and crunchy like biscotti OR bake them not as long and you get a softer more bread-like texture.
+They can be baked until crispy and crunchy like biscotti OR bake them not as long and you get a softer more bread-like texture with that crisp texture on the edge.
 I honestly like them either way.
 Mandel bread tastes richer to me compared to Italian biscotti.

 Why you’ll like this recipe